 Schuyler Hospital is a 25-bed critical access hospital, with a 120-bed skilled nursing facility attached.
 Schuyler Hospital’s main campus – on our over 50 acre facility overlooking breathtaking Seneca Lake – is located in Montour Falls, New York.

-For nearly 100 years, Schuyler Hospital has been the healthcare provider for all ages in and around Schuyler County.
+For 100 years, Schuyler Hospital has been the healthcare provider for all ages in and around Schuyler County.
 Our long tradition of combining personal care with advanced technology provides a level of comfort, trust, and security that leads to outstanding patient satisfaction ratings.
 At Schuyler Hospital, we offer a wide range of medical services to the community, a highly skilled medical staff, and devotion to personalized care and service.

 While our main hospital campus is located in Montour Falls, we have evolved over the years into a network of providers, programs, and services that reaches throughout Schuyler County and into southern Yates and Seneca Counties to meet the healthcare needs of a population of over 32,000 residents.